-Post-Test Match Target for Program Year 2024-2025
+Post-Test Match Target for Program Year 2025-2026

 lowa's adult literacy programs are required to have percentage target post-test benchmarks for all enrollees.

-lowa has established that programs will post test a minimum of 65% of all enrollees in program year.
+Iowa has established that programs will post-test a minimum of 65% of all enrollees in program year 2025-2026.